wuzm2k05/gojump/README.md

 # gojump
 gojump jump from inner to outter

-use jumpClient.go and jumpServer.go for jump. other go files are not needed anymore
+use jumpClient.go and jumpServer.go for jump.

 jumpClient.go --compile--> JumpClient
 jumpServer.go --compile--> JumpServer